-- Add liquid to the food–low sodium chicken or beef broth works well.
+- Add liquid to the food–low-sodium chicken or beef broth works well.

 - Sprinkle parmesan cheese on top of the food.

-- Spoon feed your dog.
+- Spoon feed or hand feed them.

 - Introduce a little competition by having another friendly dog to eat nearby.